Redbone (band): History

 Redbone's music was characterized by the Leslie rotating speaker effect that Lolly Vegas used for his electric guitar amplifier and a "King Kong" style of drumming developed by drummer Peter DePoe.
-This Leslie effect was developed while rehearsing at Dress Revue Sound Studios in Hollywood, California in the early 1970s.
+This Leslie effect was developed while rehearsing at Dress Revue Sound Studios in Hollywood, California, in the early 1970s.
+The Leslie rotating speaker was originally designed to be used with electric organ and was used previously by the Beatles on vocals ("Tomorrow Never Knows") and guitar.
+"Come and Get Your Love" also featured Lolly on Electric Sitar, which contributed to the unique sound of the track.

 The first self-titled album by Redbone was released as a double album in North America.
 In Europe, it was released both as a double (EPC 67242) and as a single album (BN 26280) on the Epic label.

 Their third album, Message from a Drum, was released in Europe (except Spain) with the title The Witch Queen of New Orleans and a different cover than the one released in the U.S. and Canada.